lhuang-pvamu/Parallel-Computing-Code/Python/ReadMe.md

 You may download Anaconda Python from its official website: https://www.anaconda.com

 Anaconda Python is a python programming environment focusing on data science and computing.
-It is a cross-platform system when you may install on Windows, Linux or Mac.
+It is a cross-platform system where you may install on Windows, Linux or Mac.
 You may find the installation instructions for your OS on the following webpage:

 https://docs.anaconda.com/anaconda/install/